swri-robotics/bag-database/docs/web-interface/web-interface.md

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: default
-title: Interface
+title: Web Interface
 nav_order: 4
 has_children: true
-description: "A Walkthrough of the Bag Database's Interface"
+description: "A Walkthrough of the Bag Database's Web Interface"
-permalink: /interface
+permalink: /web-interface
 ---

-## Interface
+## Web Interface

 A walkthrough of the bag database's interface.